Kalltech/binance/README.md

 */1 * * * *	root	cd /root/scripts && /usr/bin/python2 /root/scripts/binance3.py2

-Create your bot, modify ini, update binance.py in /usr/local/lib/python2.7/dist-packages/binance.py Then modify crontab and run python telegram_bot_binance.py2 From your telegram send signal or status to bot
+Create your bot, modify ini, update binance.py in /usr/local/lib/python2.7/dist-packages/binance.py Then modify crontab with your scripts path and run python telegram_bot_binance.py2 From your telegram send signal XLMBTC etc... or status to the bot

 # Simple Binance API client in Python